 By content, I’m not talking about the stuff in your home, I am talking about your digital “stuff.”
 Sure, we mostly talk about home ownership here at the Phoenix Real Estate Guy, and I certainly am a fan of REALTORS and non-REALTORS owning their own homes.
 But, for today, I am talking about digital and online content.
-Web sites / blogs, photos, social networks and stuff like that.
+Web sites / blogs, photos, social networks, listing data and stuff like that.
 Content that shows your expertise, content that shows you care, content that connects you to people you want to work with.

 Can You Compete?